 I believe that every museum should be a unique, creative place to learn and explore.
 You all do too, but after 20 years working in museums myself I know how it is—you get mired in the day-to-day grind of keeping doors open, raising funds, and fighting fires.
 There is little time to investigate what your colleagues are doing at other museums, to dream up new ideas and see them through, to step back and think about the big picture.
 As a result, many museums are not reaching their full potential.

 I left full-time museum work in 2010 to make room for that big picture.
 If the museum field had think tanks I would work for one, but since it doesn’t I made my own.
 In my travels throughout Europe and North America (and to a lesser extent other parts of the world) I study museums carefully to determine what’s working and not working for visitors, who is coming up with the most interesting new ideas, and the trends that will shape museums in coming years.
 I read widely, in our field and others, to bring new models and theories to bear on entrenched problems.
 I share this big picture with you through customized workshops and consultations, as well as through my blog, articles, and conference presentations.
-Hire me if you want to craft your interpretive vision, transform your space, and make your museum a unique, creative place to learn and explore.
+Hire me if you want to craft your interpretive vision, transform your space, and make inspired decisions in a time of great change.
 Hire me for an infusion of ideas.

 How to Build a Better City Museum

-After four years of intense research on city museums throughout Europe and North America, I know where they have been and I understand where they are headed.
+After years of intense research on city museums throughout Europe and North America, I know where they have been and I understand where they are headed.
 If you are looking to position your museum at the heart of your city, let’s have a conversation about exactly what that means.